whpthomas/tft-thumbnail/README.md

 ## Prusa Slicer Setup

-You need to configure Prusa Slicer to output preview images (GCODE Thumbnails) and then run this a post processing script to convert them to a format compatible with the TFT35 display used by the Sapphire Pro/Plus 3D printers.
+You need to configure Prusa Slicer to output preview images (G-code Thumbnails) and then run this post processing script to convert them into a format compatible with the MKS Robin Nano TFT35 display used by the Sapphire Pro/Plus 3D printers.

 ![Printer Settings](images/printer-settings.jpg)